 Your Volunteer Support Team

-In your role as a Girl Scout volunteer, you’ll team up with co-volunteers, parents/guardians, members of the community, council staff, and others who have expressed interest in working alongside you.
+In your role as a Girl Scout volunteer, you’ll team up with co-volunteers, parents/caregivers, members of the community, council staff, and others who have expressed interest in working alongside you.
 It’s important to work closely alongside the caregivers in your troop to involve them in volunteerism and leadership as well.
 The adult guide of each Journey gives you tips and guidance for creating a friends-and-family network to support you all along the way.
 View the GSCO Family Guide for more on how to involve caregivers.

 The other volunteers on your support team may help by:

 - Being responsible for communicating with girls and parents/guardians

 - Locating volunteers with special skills to facilitate a specialized meeting

 If you have a large support team, the first thing you’ll want to do is meet with this group and discuss what brought each of you to Girl Scouts, review your strengths and skills, and talk about how you would like to work together as a team.
 You might also discuss:

 - When important milestones will happen (Girl Scout Cookie Program activities, Fall Program, field trips, travel plans, events, dates for other opportunities) and how long the planning process will take

 - When and where to meet as a group of volunteers, if necessary